SQiShER/java-object-diff/README.md

 ## Caveats

 * Introspection of values other than primitives and collection types is curently done via standard JavaBean introspection, which requires your objects to provide getters and setters for their properties.
-However, you don't need to provide setters, if you don't need write access to the properties (e.g. you don't intend to apply the diff as a patch.)
+However, you don't need to provide setters, if you don't need write access to the properties (e.g. you don't want to apply the diff as a patch.)

 	If this does not work for you, don't worry: you can easily write your own introspectors and just plug them in via configuration API.